pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 [tabs]
 [tab version="v3.2 Snap,v3.2 Packages"]
-<h2>MAAS 3.2 Beta 1 release notes</h2>
+<h2>MAAS 3.2 Beta 2 release notes</h2>
-We are happy to announce that MAAS 3.2 Beta 1 is soon to be available.
-This release provides new features and critical bug fixes.
+We are happy to announce that MAAS 3.2 Beta 2 is now available.
+This release provides a new features -- tag management --  and more bug fixes.

 <a href="#heading--cumulative-summary"><h3 id="heading--cumulative-summary">Cumulative summary of MAAS 3.2 features and fixes</h3></a>

+ - [Tag management](/t/how-to-work-with-tags/5928): MAAS now provides greatly expanded tagging capability.

  - [Support for observability (O11y) in MAAS](/t/how-to-set-up-maas-metrics/5204): MAAS now supports integration with FOSS Observability stacks.

  - [Ability for user to specify IPMI cipher suite](/t/power-management-reference/5246): You can explicitly select which cipher suite to use when interacting with a BMC.